 Stories form the basis of many forms of human expression - the novels and memoirs you read, the music and spoken word you listen to, the online games you compete in, and the plays, movies & TV you watch.
 Even our social media profiles recognize our posts as our story!
 And you most certainly have more stories within you -- stories unique to your experiences that have formed your perspective, and your library has created a program to encourage you to share them.

 The Evolution of Storytelling Project (ESP) will give you a safe space to develop a strong voice so that you can craft and share your own stories.
-It will give you a stage for storytelling in a variety of ways, the confidence to share your own stories and techniques of intentional listening to appreciate those of others. #OwnVoices #TellYourStory
+It will give you a stage for storytelling in a variety of ways, a variety of skills & techniques to share your own stories and opportunities to practice intentional listening to appreciate those of others. #OwnVoices #TellYourStory

 Humans have been telling stories since we were dwelling in caves.
 We spoke in verse to memorize, relate, inspire -- even to conspire.
 We painted and drew to illustrate these same stories.
 We developed the capacity to write down these stories, only to eventually animate them through digital technologies.
 Humans have never stopped telling stories; rather, the medium in which they are told continues to evolve.